webrecorder/pywb/README.rst

 For example, the `pywb-webrecorder <https://github.com/ikreymer/pywb-webrecorder>`_ demonstrates a way to use pywb live web rewriting together with a recording proxy (warcprox) to record content while browsing.

-The `via.hypothes.is <via.hypothes.is>`_ project uses pywb to inject annotations into any live web page.
+The `via.hypothes.is <via.hypothes.is>`_ project provides an example of using pywb to inject annotations into any live web page.

 Running in HTTP/HTTPS Proxy Mode